machineagency/p5.fab-docs/content/docs/reference/reference-pages/moveExtrude.md

  <div class="grid-item">Number, optional.
 Interpreted as either (a) the total amount of filament to be deposited over the move, or (b) a multiplication value to modify default caluclations, depending on value of `[multiplication]` parameter</div>

 <div class="grid-item">multiplication</div>
  <div class="grid-item">Boolean, optional.
-If true, `extrusion` value is used as a multiplication modifier to default extrusion calculation.
-If fase, `extrusion` value is used a total amount of filament to deposit in mm.
+If true, 'extrusion' value is used as a multiplication modifier to default extrusion calculation.
+If false, 'extrusion' value is used a total amount of filament to deposit in mm.
 False by default.</div>
 </div>